christine-gk416/david-kelley-photography/README.md

 The project is developed using Django, Python, JavaScript, HTML, CSS, and the Bootstrap framework.

+**This is currently a test project and the products aren't available for sale**

 To make test payments use this Stripe test card:

 credit card: 4242 4242 4242 4242